What You Need to Know About Civil Engineering Technician

 - Inspect project site and evaluate contractor work to detect design malfunctions and ensure conformance to design specifications and applicable codes.

-What a Civil Engineering Technician Should Know
+Civil Engineering Technician Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.